Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Opportunities Toward Future Coordination of GenAI into Collaborative Newswork (RQ3)

-Secondly, several participants also envisioned a new collaborative newswork form augmented by GenAI.
-P2 highlighted an experimental system called Fabarta Agents \cite{wjs2025fabarta}, currently being trialed at CCTV and several provincial news televisions as an internal newsroom application.
+\( P2_{\text{female, editor/manager}} \) highlighted an experimental system called Fabarta Agents \cite{wjs2025fabarta}, currently being trialed at CCTV and several provincial news televisions as an internal newsroom application.
 A key feature of the GenAI system is its deliberate emphasis on peer learning and stylistic imitation.
 Journalists can recall the full corpus of a preferred journalist colleague's past work in the system, using it not only as training material but also as real-time reference during writing.
 The agent can, for example, suggest opening paragraphs, headlines, or structural outlines based on how a trusted peer might have approached similar stories.
-As P2 explained, \textit{“You can ask the agent to write in the style of someone you respect in the newsroom.
+As \( P2_{\text{female, editor/manager}} \) explained, \textit{“You can ask the agent to write in the style of someone you respect in the newsroom.
 It’s like getting mentorship through the GenAI system.”}

 Importantly, Fabarta Agents was also designed to address copyright concerns that have accompanied other newsroom GenAI initiatives.
 According to P2, because the system operates as an internal application, journalists can upload their own past articles without fear that the content will be redistributed outside the organization or used for commercial purposes.
 In this way, copyright remains under newsroom control, and materials are treated as part of a closed professional resource, available only for internal reference or individual experimentation.
 P2 emphasized that this feature reassured many journalists who might otherwise resist contributing their work, as it positioned GenAI-assisted stylistic learning as a form of collegial exchange rather than a threat to ownership.